Enter your city, town, or village to see services, offers, and more available in your area.

 Why and how does GCI monitor its network?

-We continuously monitor and manage our network, and proactively measure speeds to deliver the best possible internet service experience.
+We continuously monitor and manage our network and proactively measure speeds to deliver the best possible internet service experience.
 This monitoring information is used to maximize the performance of our network by identifying potentially under-performing areas to proactively improve customers’ experience.

 How did GCI determine the Typical Speeds listed on its Broadband Labels?